Biblical. Expository. Preachers.

 Neil Watkinson is International Director of the Proclamation Trust, a role which starts in September 2015.
 Neil was a Crosslinks Mission Partner in Singapore from 2008 to the end of 2014, and was involved in training expository preachers in Asia as well as working part-time on the staff of St George’s Church, Singapore.
 Neil will continue as a Crosslinks Mission Partner, but his responsibilities will now include planning and leading the international work of the Trust.
 Neil is an active member of St Mary’s Maidenhead.

 PT is constituted as a charitable trust, and is a registered charity, and the trustees are ultimately responsible for the oversight of the work.
 Together they form a team of ministers and laymen who are committed wholeheartedly to the ongoing mission of PT and are closely involved, meeting regularly with the senior staff for encouragement and support.

-Andrew Green is Chairman of the trustees.
-He has worked for many years in the City as a Fund Manager and is a lay preacher and elder at an independent evangelical church in Danbury, Essex.
+Andrew Green has worked for many years in the City as a Fund Manager and is a lay preacher and elder at an independent evangelical church in Danbury, Essex.
 He was chairman of the trustees until summer 2017.

 David Jackman established the Cornhill training course and was its first director.
 In ‘retirement’ he has a teaching ministry around the UK and abroad.

 John Samuel is the minister of Duke Street Baptist church in Richmond.